 - Do you have a poor-quality connection?

-If you are not close enough to a Smart Wi-Fi hotspot or if too many people are using the same hotspot, move a couple of meters away.
-You can also try connecting to another Smart Wi-Fi hotspot nearby.
+If you are not close enough to a Public Wi-Fi hotspot or if too many people are using the same hotspot, move a couple of meters away.
+You can also try connecting to another Public Wi-Fi hotspot nearby.

 - Does your connection suddenly drop?